 Astragalus Root (high grade) 500 mg

-Suggested Use: One or two tablets a few times a week, or as recommended by your health care professional.
+Suggested Use, dosage: One or two tablets a few times a week, or as recommended by your health care professional.

 Buy Astragalus supplement root extract or see a list of dozens of other supplements that influence the immune system or overall health